 If you are overwhelmed by the hundreds of new development condo options in the Miami area, then you are not alone.
 According to a new report from Condo Vultures, nearly 2,800 units are on the market asking at least $1 million.
 That much inventory at such a price point is a first for Miami.
 First time buyers, especially foreign investors, need a highly experienced real estate agent in Miami when looking for properties.
 A real estate professional that has been in the business a while, has seen its ups and downs, and knows firsthand the track record of the South Florida developers.
 You don’t want to get stuck in the wrong development at the wrong time in the wrong location!
 It will cost you dearly in the long run.

 With this in mind, we have compiled a small selection of our favorite new development condos on the market at the moment.
 We focused on those from the best developers with proven track records.
 The selection includes properties in Miami, Miami Beach, Coconut Grove, Fort Lauderdale, Boca Raton & West Palm Beach.
-Our short list has something for everyone, whether you are looking to buy a pied-a-terre with ocean views on Miami Beach, a second home for the family in West Palm Beach, or the perfect rental property in the burgeoning “New” Brickell neighborhood.
+Our short list has something for everyone, whether you are moving to Miami, or looking to buy a pied-a-terre with ocean views on Miami Beach, a second home for the family in West Palm Beach, or the perfect rental property in the burgeoning “New” Brickell neighborhood.

 I hope you enjoy our curated selection of Miami and South Florida new development condos.
 For additional questions, just schedule a time to chat with me or Miami real estate agents.

 Designed by Renzo Piano, the oceanfront luxury condo offers 66 residences in Miami Beach at the northern edge of the North Shore Open Space Park.
 With over 80% of the units under contract, the building recently topped off at the eighteen floor.